 If you’re dressing for the boardroom or the opera, I’m thinking strap.
 Bracelets will work in some instances (the Rolex President and Jubilee bracelets, for example), but really, it’s strap – especially for brands other than Rolex.
 The options are usually black or brown leather, often crocodile.
 These might be closed with a buckle, but the upper echelons are the domain of deployant clasps.
 Cartier, Patek Philippe, and Jaeger-LeCoultre have perfected the deployant for dress, with Omega not far behind.

 For winter vs. summer, most guys go fabric – specifically NATO and Zulu – in the summer, and metal bracelets in the winter.
-Personally, I think this is backwards (although, because NATOs are about $15 apiece, you can own several and match them to your outfit if you’re so inclined).
+Personally, I think this is backward (although, because NATOs are about $15 a piece, you can own several and match them to your outfit if you’re so inclined).
 Metal wards off moisture and dirt much better than fabric does.
-If you’re wearing your NATOs all summer, along about September you’d better gather them all up, stuff them in a fine washables bag like a nest of snakes, and run them through the long cycle in your washing machine – especially if you’ve spent any time at all sweating while wearing them.
+If you’re wearing your NATOs all summer, along with September you’d better gather them all up, stuff them in a fine washables bag like a nest of snakes, and run them through the long cycle in your washing machine – especially if you’ve spent any time at all sweating while wearing them.